-Famously known as " Kumbhalmer", Kumbhalgarh is one of the most acclaimed and famous tourist destinations in Rajasthan.
+Famously known as " Kumbhalmer" Kumbhalgarh is one of the most acclaimed and famous tourist destinations in Rajasthan.
 A marvel in artistry, Kumbhalgarh is celebrated for being the birthplace of Maharana Pratap, one of the most influential and dynamic kings of Mewar.
-This widely known tourist attraction in Rajasthan is located about 100 km away from another astounding destination called Udaipur.
+This widely-known tourist attraction in Rajasthan is located about 100 km away from another astounding destination called Udaipur.
 The city boasts intricately carved temples that represent the architecture of the ancient times.

 Kumbhalgarh is particularly known for its Herculean Kumbhalgarh Fort which is one of the five forts of Rajasthan.
 This historical structure stands with utmost grandeur in the Rajsamand district of Rajasthan and lies close to Udaipur.
-Towered at an altitude of 1,100 metres, Kumbhalgarh fort constructed on the foothills of Aravalli ranges is surrounded by the thirteen hilly terrains.
+Towered at an altitude of 1,100 meters, Kumbhalgarh fort constructed on the foothills of Aravalli ranges is surrounded by the thirteen hilly terrains.

 Cradled on the banks of Banas River, the invincible Kumbhalgarh fort served as a refuge for the rulers of Mewar during the times of war.
 Strengthened by watchtowers and rounded bastions, the Kumbhalgarh fort is self-contained in all respect to withstand a protracted siege.

 Named after the King Kumbha, this imperial fort was cleverly designed on a hilltop to provide a strategic position to the Mewar kings to protect them against the attacks of the enemy.
 Considered as the most beautiful architecture of the Mewar rulers, Kumbhalgarh was referred to as “The Eye of Mewar” as it offered a bird’s eye view of the countryside for miles around.

-Tucked away in the midst of the Aravalli ranges, Kumbhalgarh fort is a marvel in architectural grandeur.
+Tucked away in the midst of the Aravalli ranges, Kumbhalgarh Fort is a marvel in architectural grandeur.
 This monumental fort offers a vivid panorama of the surrounding landscape along with the sand dunes of the Thar Desert.

-The most iconic structure of Kumbhalgarh is Badal Mahal also known as the ‘Palace of the Clouds’ located atop the fort, offering a resplendent view of the pictorial surroundings.
+The most iconic structure of Kumbhalgarh is the Badal Mahal also known as the ‘Palace of the Clouds’ located atop the fort, offering a resplendent view of the pictorial surroundings.
 Lovers of art also visit this fort to admire the ruins that speak volumes about the strife.

 Kumbhalgarh has a moderate climate.
-In summers (March to June), mercury level rises up to 43°C. Winters (November to February) are cold and temperature goes down as low as 12°C. Monsoons (July to September) offer medium rainfalls.
+In summers (March to June), mercury level rises up to 43°C. Winters (November to February) are cold and the temperature goes down as low as 12°C. Monsoons (July to September) offer medium rainfalls.